Steel Train

 Steel Train was an indie rock band from New Jersey.
-They have toured with The Juliana Theory, Tegan and Sara, Girl in a Coma, Ben Folds, The Fray, Silversun Pickups, Hanson, The Format, Gomez, O.A.R., Something Corporate, Jack's Mannequin, Barenaked Ladies, fun. and others.
-Other highlights include performances at Bonnaroo, Lollapalooza, Coachella, Late Night with Conan O'Brien, and Late Show with David Letterman.
+They performed at Bonnaroo, Lollapalooza, Coachella, Late Night with Conan O'Brien, and Late Show with David Letterman, and toured with several acts, including Tegan and Sara, Fun, Ben Folds, O.A.R., Finch, and the Get Up Kids.
 The band played their final show at the Bowery Ballroom in January 2013.

 History

-2002–2004: Formation and career beginnings
+2001–2004: Formation and career beginnings

 Steel Train met in the mid-1990s at The Solomon Schechter Day School of Bergen County, New Jersey.
 At the time, Jack Antonoff (vocals, guitar) and Daniel Silbert (vocals, guitar, sampler) were part of the hardcore band Outline and Evan Winiker (vocals, bass) and Matt Goldman (vocals, guitar) were in the punk band Random Task.
-After the dissolution of these bands, Steel Train formed in 2002.
+After the dissolution of these bands, Steel Train formed in 2001, and performed their first public concert at showcase setup by their promoter/producer, Excess dB Entertainment, at the venue Club Krome on September 15, 2001 with their soon to be label mates, Allister and The Early November.

 The band soon signed to Drive Thru Records/MCA and flew to Los Angeles to record with Jon Naclerio at Hans Zimmer's Media Ventures Studios.
 The outcome of this session was the band's first EP, 2003's For You My Dear.
 In January and February 2003, the group supported Finch on their headlining US tour, followed by a support slot for Rx Bandits in July.
 In January 2004, the band played a handful of shows on the east coast and Midwest.